Category: All Projects

 Office of the State Engineer Historic Map Georectification

-In 2010 and 2011 EDAC contracted with the New Mexico Office of the State Engineer to georectify several hundred historic water related maps.
+In 2010 and 2011 EDAC contracted with the New Mexico Office of the State Engineer to georectify several hundred historic water-related maps.
 The first project was to georectify hydrographic survey maps of the Pecos Basin using the 2005 statewide digital aerial imagery as the mapping base.
-Some of the maps dated as far back as the 1920s.
+Some of the maps date as far back as the 1920s.
 Following the completion of that project EDAC moved to the western side of the state to do a second map georectification project in the Gila / San Francisco Basin.
 These maps are called Proof of Beneficial Use (PBU) maps and are used in validating historical water use within the state.
 These maps were especially difficult to georectify because there was almost no control point information on the maps except for the PLSS section and quarter section corners.
-Because of that we were unable to use a photo map base as was done in the Pecos Basin project.
+Because of that, we were unable to use a photo map base as was done in the Pecos Basin project.
 The best mapping base that could be found was the statewide PLSS shapefile and the digital raster graphic (DRG) mosaic of the USGS 1:24,000 map sheets.

 Petroglyph National Monument Land Cover Mapping Project

-From 2007 to 2011, EDAC, in conjunction with Natural Heritage New Mexico, mapped the land cover of the 7,000 acre Petroglyph National Monument.
-Although covering a relatively small area, the park with its volcanoes and lava cliffs found at the transition between the Great Plains, the Desert Basin and the Chihuahuan Desert communities has a fair amount of diversity.
+From 2007 to 2011, EDAC, in conjunction with Natural Heritage New Mexico, mapped the land cover of the 7,000-acre Petroglyph National Monument.
+Although covering a relatively small area, the park with its volcanoes and lava cliffs found at the transition between the Great Plains, the Desert Basin, and the Chihuahuan Desert communities has a fair amount of diversity.
 The mapping process combined multi-temporal high and moderate spatial resolution satellite imagery and digital ortho-photos along with field plot data to create the map.
 The resulting map grouped several dozen vegetation communities identified at the park into some 25 separate land cover types ranging from barren lava rocklands to grasslands and shrublands.
 The resulting map provides the US Park Service with a data source to aid in their management of park resources and a baseline from which to compare future changes.

 Harris County Ortho-Photography Project

 As part of a project being conducted by URS Corp to map the land-use change in Harris County, Texas (greater Houston), EDAC was contracted in 2011 to create an ortho-photo map of the county using aerial photography acquired in 1983.
 At that time the National High Altitude Program acquired some 117 color IR photos over the area.
 Photo transparencies were obtained from the USGS and scanned at 2,000 dpi.
 The scanned photos were then rectified to the most recent photo base map for the county while using USGS 10 m spatial resolution DEMs for the elevation values.
-The resulting ortho-photos were mosaicked together to create the 1983 ortho-photo map at 1 m spatial resolution.
+The resulting ortho-photos were mosaicked together to create the 1983 ortho-photo map at 1m spatial resolution.

 New Mexico Public School Facilities Authority – Webmap

 PSFA StatewideThe New Mexico Public Schools Facilities Authority (PSFA) Statewide Web map was developed to communicate information about public schools in the State of New Mexico.
-The Web Map displays public school information including school enrollment numbers, school capacity calculations, the New Mexico Facilities Database ranking information, and community assets are presented in tabular and graphical formats.
+The Web Map displayed public school information including school enrollment numbers, school capacity calculations, the New Mexico Facilities Database ranking information, and community assets are presented in tabular and graphical formats.

 Legislative District Mapping